mehulagg/gitlab/doc/ci/quick_start/README.md

 Before you start, make sure you have:

-- GitLab 8.0 or later, or access to [GitLab.com](https://gitlab.com).
 - A project in GitLab that you would like to use CI/CD for.
 - Maintainer or owner access for the project.